NorwegianVeterinaryInstitute/nvi-documentation/docs/source/technical/sagalogin.md

 * Resource is Saga.

 Your account will be approved by Sigma2 within a day or two, and then the allocation managers here at NVI are notified.
-We then approve your access.
+The allocation manager(s) then approve your access.
 You will then have to set your password.
 Use the instructions in the link below to do that.
 NOTE: do not reuse either UiO or Vetinst passwords for your Saga account!

 If you are confused regarding passwords, this link will guide you on that